-Clinical legal education gives students the opportunity to put their legal skills into practice and build confidence in carrying out professional activities.
-Under the supervision of experienced legal practitioners, students will meet with and prepare advice and information for eligible small businesses.
-Students will critically reflect on their roles and responsibilities as future members of the legal profession.
+John Curtin Law Clinic and Curtin Link give students the opportunity to put their legal skills into practice and develop professional skills.
+Under the supervision of experienced legal practitioners, students will meet with and prepare advice and information for clients.
+The LAWS3005 unit provides students with excellent workplace experience in the dedicated clinical legal education environment of the Clinic.

 Enrolment in the Legal Clinic elective unit (LAWS3005) is by application.

 To be eligible to apply, you will ideally be studying in third year.
 There is flexibility in this, and we may be able to make an exception.
 Please submit an application with your preferred study period and we will get in touch with you to discuss your individual study plan.

 - Undertake directed legal research on specific matters and analyse and evaluate the results of that research.

 - Make and communicate recommendations clearly & effectively, both orally and in writing.

 - An induction and training workshop, where you will learn about Law Clinic/Curtin Link procedures including how to use the practice management database

 - 1 weekly rostered day (7 hours) at the Law Clinic and/or Curtin Link to meet with clients, undertake client work, manage files and carry out other responsibilities

 - 1 weekly seminar (2 hours) to share, reflect on and consolidate experiences regarding legal professional practice